 the fraternal law, ritual or policy or inconsistent with the regulations,

 policies or the Code of Student Rights and Responsibilities of Wofford College.
 Students should report any hazing to a

 Causing or permitting a person, incident to initiation into or membership in a society, club, or similar organized group, to participate in any activity that subjects that person or others to risks of physical injury or mental distress or personal indignities of a highly offensive nature, whether or not such person has consented to participation in the activity, is prohibited.

 Who Handles Cases

-Mandatory risk management education seminar for 80% of the chapter
+Mandatory risk management education seminar for the chapter

 Chapter suspension for a specified period of time

 A record of the violation is kept for 3 years, to be used if further violations occur